 B Book pricing is how brokers set the prices at which they execute trades for their clients.
 We discovered that brokers set the prices internally in a B Book system rather than relying on external market prices.
 This means the prices offered to clients might differ slightly from those on the broader market.

-We realized that brokers often include a spread or markup to their prices.
+We realised that brokers often include a spread or markup to their prices.
 For instance, if the market price of GBP/USD is 1.3000/1.3002 (bid/ask), the broker might offer it at 1.2998/1.3004.
-This markup, along with potential client losses in a B Book model, is how brokers make money from each trade.
+This markup and potential client losses in a B Book model are how brokers make money from each trade.

 B Book Works Only With a Market Broker License